bkrsln/data-analytics/README.md

-# datascience
+# Data Analytics

-Tool kits and bookmarks about data science.
+Tool kits and bookmarks about data analytics.

 ## Bookmarks